develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-cheating-dice.markdown

 ## Cheating Dice To The Rescue

-At this point I want to introduce you to a super simple algorithm that I call **cheating dice** - I wanted to call it first **random onion** but after letting my wife proof read this, I realized I could better explain it with a comparison to "cheating dice".
-The cheating dice are special dice fiddled to produce biased outcomes.
+At this point I want to introduce you to a super simple algorithm that I call **cheating dice** - The cheating dice are special dice fiddled to produce biased outcomes.

 With cheating dice, you might actually most likely get - but not always - number six,